netdata/netdata/README.md

 Netdata is also popular in universities, including New York University, Columbia University, New Jersey University, and dozens more.

+As a general guide, Netdata seems ideal for:

+- **Infrastructure intensive organizations**<br/>
+  (hosting / cloud providers and companies having several hundreds / thousands of nodes)<br/>
+  that need a high-resolution, real-time monitoring solution to ensure all their components and applications are monitored holisticaly.

+- **Technology operators**<br/>
+  that need a comprehensive and standardized solution to allow them run their operations round-the-clock in an efficient way, allowing them to automate most of their operations, give controlled access to operations' engineers, but also improve their skills over time.

+- **Technology startups**<br/>
+  that need a rich monitoring solution today.

+- **Freelancers**<br/>
+  who don't have the time or the energy to spare on complicated solutions with inferior results.

+- **Professional SysAdmins and DevOps**<br/>
+  who give attention to detail and they understand the value of bottom-up monitoring.

+- **all of us**<br/>
+  who are really tired and exhausted by the inneficiency of other monitoring solutions... :slightly_smiling_face:

 &nbsp;<br/>&nbsp;<br/>
 </details>